elaforge/karya/doc/derivation.md

 Control tracks look like `control`, `add control` or `%`.
 If a control with the same name is already in scope, the new track will be merged with it.
 The default merge depends on the signal: additive for controls which are 'Derive.Controls.is_additive' and multiplicative for the rest.
+There's also a `default-merge` call you can use to configure that locally.

 This behaviour can be changed with a leading "operator", e.g.  `set c` will replace `c`, or `add c` will add to it.
-The complete set of operators is listed in 'Derive.Deriver.Monad.default_control_op_map'.
+The complete set of merge operators is listed in 'Derive.Deriver.Monad.mergers'.

 `%` is an unnamed control track and is used only by [control block calls](#control-block-calls).